Decide for yourself which is the best wax for candles after comparing paraffin vs. soy wax vs. beeswax side by side.

 After A LOT of experimenting over the past few years, I’ve decided that soy wax is my favorite for general purpose candles and wax melts.
 Aside from price and general health benefits, it is by far the easiest to clean up.
 And that is a pretty big deal for me.

 I hope you found this guide helpful!
-Let me know your favorite wax in the comments!
+Let me know which is your favorite wax and why in the comments!